MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-architecture.md

 #### Welcome screen execution details

-1. **gblCurrUser** global variable is used get the first name of the current user and to greet the user is greeted with a welcome message on the Insights screen.
+1. **gblCurrUser** global variable is used to get the first name of the current user and to greet the user is greeted with a welcome message on the Insights screen.

-1. **tasksforme, tasksforall** and **overdue** global variables are used to show the planer stats
+1. **tasksforme, tasksforall, and **overdue** global variables are used to show the planer stats

 1. **gblTotalInspectionCount** and **gblCurrentUserInspectionCount** are used to compare the total inspections submitted by the team versus the total inspections submitted by the current user for the last seven days (used only when the user returns to this screen after submitting an inspection).

-1. The inspections that are created from last seven days are being collected in to **colWeekInspections** and the issues among these are collected in to **colWeekIssues** for statistics that will be display on the first screen of the app (used only when the user returns to this screen after submitting an inspection).
+1. The inspections that are created from last seven days are being collected in to **colWeekInspections** and the issues are collected in to **colWeekIssues** for statistics that will be display on the first screen of the app (used only when the user returns to this screen after submitting an inspection).

 1. **gblTotalIssueCount** and **gblCurrentUserIssueCount** global variables are used to compare the total inspection issues submitted by the team versus the total inspection issues submitted by the current user for the last seven days (used only when the user returns to this screen after submitting an inspection).